lleo/node-frap/README.md

 * `end(buf)`
 * `end(str, enc)`

-  Stop the `Frap` object from emitting any new 'data', 'frame', 'begin' or 'part' events and allow any unsent data to drain.
+  Stop the `Frap` object from emitting any new 'data', 'frame', 'header' or 'part' events and allow any unsent data to drain.

 * `destroy()`